Walking on the beach in the is undeniably one of the most relaxing activities

 .
 The sand between your toes, sunlight warming your skin, it all adds up to one of our favorite ways to enjoy the OBX oceanfront.
 And looking for treasures along the way can be incredibly rewarding!
 You can find a multitude of shells and collectable items washed up on Outer Banks beaches.
 Nestled amongst the whelks and starfish, you can even find sea glass.
 While sea glass might not be as easy to find as shells, following the tips and tricks below is a great place to start:

 1. Plan to go an hour before or after low tide

-You’re most likely to find sea glass if you plan your beachcombing explorations.
-Going before or after low tide is ideal, especially after nor’easters.
+Youre most likely to find sea glass if your beachcombing explorations are well planned out.
+Going an hour before or after low tide is ideal when looking for sea glass.
 Seasoned beachcombers will tell you that the winter months are an especially prime time to look.

 2. Look for a "dirty" beach